 The standard shape for a doormat is a simple rectangle.
 However, there are many circular and oval options for those who want something a little different.
 Some find that an oval doormat offers a more welcoming look than the standard rectangular doormat.
 Take a look at a few different options before settling on your final choice.

-Think about where you plan to place your doormat before buying.
+Think about where you plan to place your doormat.
 If you need a mat for outside your house, your requirements will be different than if you want a doormat for the threshold inside.
 Generally, an outdoor mat will be more resistant to the elements, while an indoor mat will appear less bulky and more in line with interior decor.

 Some of the features available on doormats are practical; others are mostly decorative.
 The following features are worth your consideration, though you may decide you don’t need all of them.

 Because doormats are used outdoors in sometimes wet environments, an anti-skid feature is great to have.
 This allows your doormat to stay in place, even when people walk on it regularly.
 An anti-skid feature gives your doormat the stability it needs to stay in place for as long as you want.

 Water resistance is a great feature to have in a doormat.
 A doormat that resists water will be more suitable for wet-weather environs and will offer a safe way for people to clean their footwear.
 If you want to make sure that your doormat has longevity in rough climates, opt for one with water resistance.

 Some doormats are heated and can actually melt snow.
 An electric cord plugs into a power source, and the doormat heats from within.
 This type of mat not only melts any snow that may fall on it, but it also makes it easier for users to get snow and ice from the bottoms of their shoes or boots.
 Say goodbye to wet, icy floors in the dead of winter if you go with this kind of mat.